Plan your safari

 The Big Five

-The most beautiful — and most elusive — of the Big Five.
+The leopard — the most beautiful, and most elusive, of the Big Five.

 Overview